 At the global scale, the GGMI gridded concentration and flux information can be aggregated to global totals that include every sector including those that are not reported under the UNFCCC national reporting framework and support the global stocktake.

 End users at the national scale will be interested in verification and improvement of their national emission reports.
-Regular updates to the GGMI will result in improved timeliness for national reporting obligations to UNFCCC including improved quantification of land (and ocean) carbon offsets at the national scale.
+Regular updates to the GGMI will maximise the potential usefulness of GGMI products to national government efforts to improve their national inventory submissions to the UNFCCC in accordance with UNFCCC and Paris Agreement rules and guidance, including improved quantification of land carbon sinks [Johnson] at the national scale.
 For sectors where it is feasible, locally determined and country-specific emission factors derived from local atmospheric observations are likely to be a critical output for national end users.

 At the subnational scale, provinces and states will typically have similar requirements to national end users, noting that they may have less emphasis on the IPCC TFI, and more emphasis on national and subnational reporting requirements which are less systematically developed with considerable variation from place to place.